Nadil-Dulran/quickweather/README.md

 # Quick Weather ⚡️☁️

-A simple weather app built with HTML, CSS, and JavaScript.
+A simple weather app built with HTML & CSS.
 It fetches current weather data from the OpenWeather API and displays temperature, humidity, wind speed and an icon that reflects weather condition.

 ## Features
 - City search with button click